ritsilml/Adaptive-Cache-System/Adaptive_Cache_System/README.md

 The webpage provides a live, visual representation of how the backend is managing data.

-*   **The Workload Sequence:** You can select patterns (Temporal, Frequency, Sequential) or type your own custom sequence.
+*   **The Workload Sequence:** You can select patterns (Temporal, Frequency) or type your own custom sequence.
 The sequence represents "Keys" (pieces of data) being requested by a user over time.
 *   **The Cache Slots:** This represents your computer's limited cache memory (e.g., 4 slots).
 You can visually see keys entering the slots.
     *   **Green Flash:** A HIT (the data was already in the cache, saving time).
     *   **Red Flash:** A MISS (the data wasn't in the cache, causing an eviction to make room).